mras0/mjs/doc/es5/es5.md

 - Strict Mode: No octal literals
 - Strict Mode: No octal literal escape sequences
 - Strict Mode: function parameters may not have the same name
+- Strict Mode: Object literals may only contain one definition of data property

 ## Notes:
 - 7.1 Form Control Characters changed from ES1 -> ES3 -> ES5